Woodlands Vets’ response to COVID-19

 My pet is on the TLC scheme, can I come in for their routine quarterly health checks with the nurse?

-Unfortunately we will not be able to see pets for these checks until further notice.
-This is in line with the government’s advice and in the interests of the safety of both our staff and the public.
+We have a limited number of available consultations to see pets for these checks until further notice.
+This is in line with the Government’s advice and in the interests of the safety of both our staff and the public.
 Preventative healthcare (e.g. flea/worming treatment) can still be collected from the practice, please phone in to order this.
+Please note that adult pets will be seen strictly no more than once every three months for TLC consultations.
+Puppies are able to have a TLC appointment monthly until they reach adulthood.

 My pet is on long term medication, do I need to come in?